FEUP-MEIC-DS-2025-26/router/README.md

 Note: Deployment is handled automatically via GitHub Actions on push to the `main` branch.

+PRs will have a preview deployment thanks to Cloudflare Workers, so you can test your PR before deployment.

 ## Adding a new route

 To add a new route, you need to: